Pixel Perfect: How the Digital World is Redefining Who We Are.

 Selective Authenticity and Digital Personas

 Social media’s rise has amplified self-representation.
 Platforms like Instagram and TikTok allow users to share snapshots of their lives, often edited to fit specific aesthetic or aspirational standards.
 This selection process, sometimes criticised as ‘selective authenticity,’ enables people to present idealised versions of themselves.
 The online version of self becomes a constructed identity, frequently referred to by scholars as a ‘digital persona’ (Turkle, 2011).
-Research highlights that users may tailor these digital personas to match social trends, personal goals, or aspirations, shaping how they are perceived by peers, employers, and even themselves (Goffman, 1959).
+Users tend to tailor the digital personas to match social trends, personal goals, or aspirations, shaping how they are perceived by peers, employers, and even themselves.

 The Challenge of Context Collapse